CloudLabs-MOC/SC-401T00-Information-Security-Administrator/Instructions/Labs/Lab1_Ex3_sensitivity_labels.md

 You've enabled Defender for Cloud Apps to scan files for sensitivity labels and monitor files so that file policies can evaluate and apply governance actions.

+## Review

+In this lab, you have completed the following tasks:

+- Enable support for sensitivity labels
+- Create a sensitivity label
+- Create a sublabel
+- Publish sensitivity labels
+- Configure auto labeling
+- Create and publish a DKE label for highly confidential content
+- Enable Microsoft Purview integration in Defender for Cloud Apps